Interactive prompts (recommended for first-time users)

 7. Use profiles

-# Create a profile based on _projr.yml
+# Create a profile (creates _projr-dev.yml)

 projr_profile_create("dev")

-Edit _projr-dev.yml to override specific settings:
+Edit _projr-dev.yml to override specific settings.
+Unspecified keys fall back to _projr.yml.

 build: